josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/♻️_data_exhaust_uk_law.md

 ---

-### 3️⃣ Table: how UK law reads different types of data exhaust
+### 3️⃣ How UK law reads different types of data exhaust

 This table is a quick mental map, not a substitute for legal advice.
 It shows how different exhaust-types *tend* to be interpreted under UK law.